-18 Chromebook keyboard shortcuts every student should know
+20 Chromebook keyboard shortcuts every student should know

 Google Docs shortcuts

-- Clear formatting: Ctrl + \ will clear any weird formatting off of a section that copy-pasted in weird or that had its formatting messed up somehow.
+- Clear formatting: Ctrl + \ will clear any weird formatting off of a website or app.
 On that note, remember that Ctrl+ Shift + V is the shortcut for pasting text without formatting.

 - Formatting lists: Ctrl + Shift + 7 will toggle on a numbered list or format highlighted text into a numbered list.
 Ctrl + Shift + 8 will do the same with a bulleted list.